Jump To Section:

 Drummond Castle Gardens

-Just south of Crieff are the beautiful Drummond Castle Gardens, where this summer there will be a very special event: the Christian Dior Fashion Show!
-On June 3rd, the famous fashion house will reveal their Cruise Collection for 2025.
-Sadly, you probably have to be prominent in the fashion world to get an invite, but we are excited about it nonetheless (we are still waiting for ours...).
+Just south of Crieff are the beautiful Drummond Castle Gardens, recently made famous by a very special event: the Christian Dior Fashion Show!
+The famous fashion house revealed their Cruise Collection for 2025.
+Sadly, you probably have to be prominent in the fashion world to have had an invite, but we were excited about it nonetheless (we are still waiting for ours...).

 Outlander fans will recognise these gardens as they were used as a stand in for the Versailles' gardens in the series (season 2 if you'd like to know!).
 The gardens were also featured in the 1995 film, Rob Roy, with Liam Neeson, Jessica Lange and Brian Cox.